jasaf/finalize-cli/README.md

 ## 🚀 Features
 - Parse and analyze financial data from CSV files.
 - Generate summary reports by category and subcategory.
-- Filter data by date range
+- Filter data by date range.
-- Export reports to JSON
+- Print JSON output in the console.

 ## 🛠️ Purpose